Bava Lakshmanan: Career

-He played Ravi Mariya's sidekick in Velainu Vandhutta Vellaikaaran (2016), where he played a memorable role as Abishek and during a comedy track in Velainu Vandhutta Vellaikaaran, he unintentionally plays a spoilsport during the critical juncture of an important conversation which takes place between Ravi Mariya and Robo Shankar, where he ends up releasing a fart, which stumbled the flow of Robo Shankar's storytelling as it turned out to be a distraction for him when he narrated out the turn of events which Ravi Mariya was eagerly listening as Mariya had to gain a clue from Robo Shankar's conversation.

 He had worked as a painter for over 5 years after not gaining adequate film acting opportunities due to being constantly cornered and sidelined by the new filmmakers in search of finding youngsters in comedy roles and also the trend of separate comedy track genre began to dwindle in Tamil cinema post 2015.
 He alongside other side character artists and comedian actors only made sporadic appearances in films ever since Vadivelu lost film acting opportunities as the latter was banned due to lack of work ethic and other controversies.
 Hence Bava Lakshmanan along with the renowned Vadivelu gang was mostly ignored by filmmakers in Tamil cinema post Vadivelu era as the current set of filmmakers went onto cast popular social media trendsetters and social media influencers in film comedy sequences.
 Bava Lakshmanan eventually went onto act in numerous small budgeted films as a result of the change in taste of the mindset of Tamil film industry as well as the change in preference of the mindset by the audience.
 His deteriorating health condition also further hampered his acting career in perhaps what is considered to be his latter stages of his career.